pbs/resty/doc/tutorial.rst

 ..
 Note::

-    The :mod:`filter` method takes one positional argument that represents the filter name and a number of keyword arguments where the keys represent the placeholder names and the desired values.
+    The ``filter`` method takes one positional argument that represents the filter name and a number of keyword arguments where the keys represent the placeholder names and the desired values.

 Step 4: Iterating through items
 -------------------------------

 Items represents the list of objects available in that collection.
-In the above example the :mod:`filtered_zipcodes` returns a collection with a single object.
+In the above example the ``filtered_zipcodes`` returns a collection with a single object.
 Let's select the first object from the list:

 ::